 - Financial entitlements

 The Health Department provides flu vaccines to people ages 9 and older.
 Clinics are usually held on designated Friday afternoons September - January at the Robert L. Yeager Health Center, Building A Exhibition Hall in Pomona.
 The clinics are available free of charge to adults 65 years and older.
 Patients with Medicare and Medicaid must bring their cards.
 Individuals 9 through 64 years of age can receive the vaccine, but will be charged a $30 fee.
 Each patient must bring proof of Rockland County residency such as a driver’s license.
 For updated information about the flu and flu vaccine clinics click here.

 The Health Department provides a completely confidential walk-in clinic for men and women which offers testing and treatment for a variety of sexually transmitted infections.
 Beginning November 1, 2014, the STI Clinic will be asking individuals 20 years of age and older for their insurance information.
 All individuals under 20 years of age and all those without insurance will continue to receive our services at no cost.

 Rapid HIV testing is available on a confidential and anonymous basis.
-This clinic also offers Hepatitis A and B vaccines free of charge to patients seen at the clinic.
-We continue to offer free HPV (Human Papillomavirus Vaccine), Gardasil, as long as supplies last to males and females, 18 to 26 years of age.
-The vaccine will be free until October 2015 or until supplies last.
+The clinic also offers Hepatitis A and B vaccines free of charge for uninsured patients.
+We continue to offer free HPV (Human Papillomavirus Vaccine), Gardasil, as long as supplies last to males and females between the ages of 18 to 26.
 If you want to complete your HPV vaccine series with us, you must produce documentation of the previous vaccination(s), or you may begin your HPV vaccine series with us.

 Times and location: The clinic is open from 3:00 pm – 7:00 pm on Tuesday and Thursday evenings at the Robert L. Yeager Health Center, Building A, 2nd floor.
 An appointment is not necessary.
 (Please arrive at the clinic no later than 6:30 pm in order to be seen).